 The decoy effect

 The second thing we need to talk about is relativity.
 In short, it’s all about providing a reference point so that customers can compare products and pick the best offer.
-That’s what Phil Barden mentions in his “Decoded: The science behind why we buy” book.
+That’s what Phil Barden mentions in his “Decoded: The Science Behind Why We Buy” book.
 In it, he cites a straightforward example:

 There were four beers on sale, but not simultaneously.
 When there were just two to choose from – one for 1 pound and the other for 2 pounds, customers more often chose the more expensive one.
 When a drink for 30p was added to the offer, no one was buying it, but sales of £1 beer increased.
 When the £4 beer was added to the offer, no one was after the one for £1, but sales of the £2 beer increased significantly.

 What does it mean for the ecommerce business owner?
 That price is something subjective.
-Sometimes, in order to raise a price of a specific product, you simply need to offer another one with a different price.
+Sometimes, to raise the price of a specific product, you simply need to offer another one with a different price.
 This way, it will be possible to compare both products and make an informed decision.
 If one of the products is noticeably better than the other – most customers will choose it.
 That’s what the decoy effect is all about – if you want to turn your customer’s attention to a specific product, show them a second one that’s less attractive.

 Carmakers perfectly know about this rule.
 To raise the prices of their cars, they create new “supermodels” that are nothing more than just a demonstration of technical possibilities.
 Such cars are never bestsellers, but that’s not their role.
 Their role is to enable the manufacturer to bump up the price of their other, more average models and trigger more interest in them.

-The decoy effect is clearly visible in the SaaS world.
+The decoy effect is visible in the SaaS world.
 Why do these online platforms usually offer three plans?
 To promote one plan that’s the most profitable to them.
 See how it works with Grammarly, an English grammar-checking platform:

 In this example, Premium is the target plan.
 The Business plan doesn’t offer anything that would simplify using the platform.
 The biggest qualitative leap is between Free and Premium plans.
 Give your customers a reference point that’s less profitable than your target product.
 You will soon see how this one strategy will affect your sales!